jalal246/pathre/README.md

 ### isDir(path)

-If path is directory not file returns true, otherwise returns false.
+If path is for directory (not file) returns true, otherwise returns false.

 __Examples__